Federal Association of the German

 Phone: +49 228/926593-0

 Textiles made of synthetic fibres can lose microparticles during household washing, which can then enter rivers, lakes and oceans.
 The goal of Textile- Mission is to reduce the related environmental impact.
-The project is pursuing an interdisciplinary approach with partners from the Sport Goods Industry, research, the detergent and household aplliance sectors, and environmental protection.
-On the one hand, sport and outdoor textiles with significantly lower microplastic emissions than at present will be developed through textile technology research and the optimisation of production processes.
-Textile researchers and the sportswear manufacturers involved are also testing biodegradable fibres as an environmentally friendly alternative.
+The project pursued an interdisciplinary approach with partners from the Sport Goods Industry, research, the detergent and household aplliance sectors, and environmental protection.
+On the one hand, sport and outdoor textiles with significantly lower microplastic emissions than at present were developed through textile technology research and the optimisation of production processes.
+Textile researchers and the sportswear manufacturers involved also tested biodegradable fibres as an environmentally friendly alternative.
 With the support of the WWF, care is taken to ensure that other aspects of sustainability are considered.
-On the other hand, a contribution will be made to optimise wastewater treatment plant technology.
-Practical innovations at this level could also help to reduce microplastic inputs from non-textile sources.
-In parallel, data on the extent and range of microparticle emissions from different textiles are systematically collected through tests of washing and laboratory wastewater treatment plants to improve the understanding of the respective material flows.
+On the other hand, a contribution was made to optimise wastewater treatment plant technology.
+Practical innovations at this level also help to reduce microplastic inputs from non-textile sources.
+In parallel, data on the extent and range of microparticle emissions from different textiles were systematically collected through tests of washing and laboratory wastewater treatment plants to improve the understanding of the respective material flows.

 Main areas of work

 - Status quo analysis: the microplastic output of marketable textiles